cameroncuster/caffe_assessment/README.md

 ```

 3. 1 week to integrate with my application
-- I do not think Caffe could be integrated successfully with any software
+- Caffe could be integrated successfully with any software application as the
-application as the software is no longer supported by it's dependencies or
+software is no longer supported by it's dependencies or platforms
-platforms.
-I found a blog post on the Caffe community page describing how the
+- Found a blog post on the Caffe community page describing how the software
-software can be built with external packages, but also could not get the
+can be built with external packages, but also could not get the external
-external packages to work.
+packages to work

 ## Support ##